 The River Inn

 On the river Inn, a tributary of the Danube, disruption of the river's flow has put several species of migratory fish in danger.
 According to the International Commission for the Protection of the Danube River, the migratory sturgeon and the Danube salmon are facing extinction.
-The white stork is the national bird of Germany and—though endangered—can be seen on the Inn.
+The white stork, the national bird of Germany—though endangered—appears in the region.